 Obi Ezekwo, Client Development Director, New York City, NY

 What does Black History Month mean to you?
-Being second generation American-Nigerian, raised in London, Black History Month is about cultivating my heritage and embracing the traditions and history shared by my parents and my life experiences.
+Being second-generation American-Nigerian, raised in London, Black History Month is about cultivating my heritage and embracing the traditions and history shared by my parents and my life experiences.
 Not one or the other, but all.
 It’s a great time to pause and appreciate the sacrifices of others that have paved the way for people like me to look up with pride and continue to take positive steps forward.

 My father recently published a book on my grandfather’s memoirs, In His Days: The Legacy of Ide Gabriel Nnolim Ezekwo by Samuel Ezekwo, exploring his journey as a missionary as he went through torturous efforts to propagate Christianity in southeast Nigeria.
-Not only does this book personally give me everything I want to know about my history as an Ezekwo, it’s also an inspiring story.
+Not only does this book personally give me everything I want to know about my history as an Ezekwo, but it’s also an inspiring story.
 I would also recommend The African Child by Camara Laye and Ghost Ship by A.D.A.
 France-Williams, the latter of which explores institutional racism in the Church of England.

-Grace Saccoccio, Client Support Specialist, Westborough, MA
+Grace Saccoccio, Revenue Analyst 1, Westborough, MA

 Who's the person you'd like to highlight for Black History Month?
 Tell us more about them and their accomplishments.
 Why do they inspire you?Sister Rosetta Tharpe is not known well in the mainstream, but she's been described as the "Godmother of Rock 'n Roll".
 She was a pioneer in guitar technique in the 1930s and '40s.
 She influenced early rock-and-roll musicians, including Little Richard, Johnny Cash, Carl Perkins, Chuck Berry, Elvis Presley, and Jerry Lee Lewis, who then went on to inspire the next generation.
 She was born to cotton pickers in Arkansas but recognized as a musical prodigy.
 When a reporter asked her about the connection between her music and rock 'n roll, Tharpe is reported to have said, "Oh, these kids and rock and roll.
 This is just sped up rhythm and blues.
 I've been doing that forever."
 She was an icon, and I strongly encourage you to go listen to her on YouTube!

 What's a piece of Black history that you want others to know about?
 There’s so much that’s not in the current American curriculum.
 One example would be Seneca Village in Central Park, NYC.
 It was a 19th-century settlement of mostly African American landowners, founded in 1825 by free Black Americans.
-It had hundreds of residents, and had established a school, church, and cemetery.
+It had hundreds of residents and had established a school, church, and cemetery.
 All of the residents were evicted by eminent domain in 1857, and Central Park planning began.
 This is just a small piece and example of the history we never learn but should.

 Share your favorite song, book, film, or artwork from a Black artist?
 Why do you love it?
 Blackbird by the Beatles as covered by Alicia Keys is a great performance for a song written for the Civil Rights movement.
 There are so many more great ones, but it holds a special place for me.